Imbolc: A Celebration of Renewal and Light

-Imbolc, a pagan celebration observed from February 1 to sunset on February 2, signifies the commencement of the transition from winter to spring.
-Specifically marking the midpoint between the winter solstice and the spring equinox, it heralds the approaching end of winter.
+Imbolc, observed from February 1 to sunset on February 2, signifies the transition from winter to spring.
+Marking the midpoint between the winter solstice and spring equinox, it celebrates the gradual return of longer days and the awakening of life.

-Traditional foods associated with Imbolc include dairy products, grains, and early spring vegetables.
-Dishes like creamy soups, fresh bread, and seasonal herbs are enjoyed during this time, symbolizing the nourishment that comes with the return of life to the land.
+Foods associated with Imbolc include dairy products, grains, and early spring vegetables.
+Popular dishes such as creamy soups, fresh breads, and herbal teas symbolize nourishment and the return of life to the land.

 Steps: